Menu

 The pioneering spirit of the festival rests on the elements of 'reduce, reuse, recycle' - using old, discarded, recycled and up-cycled media in the most unique and creative ways.
 All our infrastructure at the festival is constructed adopting environmentally conscious practices, thereby preserving the land and its integrity.
 Through this, we aim to create a space for people to witness sustainable practices at play, and to create awareness of a sustainable lifestyle.

-Echoes of Earth is the brainchild of Swordfish Events & Entertainment Pvt Ltd and Watson's.
-Swordfish Events & Entertainment is an innovation agency in the event and marketing space headquartered in Bangalore, India with a Global footprint.
-Watson's is Bangalore's popular neighborhood pub, known for its culture of bonhomie, good times and passion for music.
+Echoes of Earth is the brainchild of Swordfish Events & Entertainment Pvt Ltd. Swordfish Events & Entertainment is an innovation agency in the event and marketing space headquartered in Bangalore, India with a Global footprint.

 A mutual love of music, appreciation for India's musical heritage,a sense of community and concern for environmental sustainability brings the two businesses together for a common cause: the festival - Echoes of Earth.